 No. The Prototype Project did not use live data.
 It uses a large set of data that is very much like real life pensions data.
-The Pensions Dashboards that go live from 2019 will use live data.
+The Pensions Dashboards that consumers will use will show live data.
 The Prototype Project shows how this will work.

 How can I be sure my data will be safe when the full service is rolled out?